hmellor/auction-website/README.md

       allow read, update, delete: if isAdmin() || request.auth != null && request.auth.uid == userId;
       allow create: if request.auth != null && request.auth.uid == userId;
     }
+    // Auction items can be:
+    // - read by anyone
-    // Auction can always be read, updated only if the user is logged in and
+    // - updated only if the user is logged in and the bid is valid
-    // isn't overwiting someone else's bid, and created or deleted by admins match /auction/items {
+    // - created or deleted by admins match /auction/items {
       allow get, list: if true;
-      allow update : if isAdmin() || isLoggedIn() && !isFieldOverWrite()
+      allow update : if isAdmin() || isLoggedIn() && isValidBid()
       allow create, delete: if isAdmin();
     }
   }